One-Step Diffusion-Based Image Compression with Semantic Distillation: Related Work

 \section{Related Work}

+\textbf{VAE-based Learned Image Compression.} Learned image compression has made rapid progress in RD performance.
+Ballé et al.~\cite{balle2017end} introduced an end-to-end framework with analysis/synthesis transforms and a factorized entropy model.
+The hyperprior model~\cite{balle2018variational} enhanced entropy modeling by encoding side information (hyperprior) to predict distribution parameters, substantially improving RD performance.
+Subsequent work combined hyperpriors with spatial context~\cite{minnen2018joint} and adopts more expressive distribution models such as Gaussian mixtures~\cite{cheng2020learned}.
+Recent studies further refined transform architectures for stronger nonlinear representation~\cite{liu2023learned} and developed advanced entropy models for more compact symbol coding~\cite{jiang2023mlic}, together surpassing the VVC-Intra baseline~\cite{bross2021overview}.
+Nevertheless, these models are typically optimized with distortion-oriented objectives such as MSE or MS-SSIM~\cite{wang2003multiscale}, which often over-smooth textures and degrade perceptual quality at low bitrates~\cite{mentzer2020high}, even with SOTA transforms and entropy models~\cite{liu2023learned,zhao2023universal,wang2023EVC}.

-\textbf{VAE-based Generative Image Compression.} VAE-based codecs \cite{liu2023learned, zhao2023universal,wang2023EVC,balle2018variational,minnen2018joint} often produce blurry reconstructions at low bitrates, limiting their perceptual quality.
-To overcome this, GAN-based approaches such as Agustsson et al. \cite{Agustsson_2019_ICCV} and HiFiC \cite{mentzer2020high} train models to synthesize textures using adversarial discriminators.
+\textbf{VAE-based Generative Image Compression.} To improve perceptual quality at low bitrates, GAN-based approaches such as Agustsson et al.~\cite{Agustsson_2019_ICCV} and HiFiC~\cite{mentzer2020high} train VAE codecs to synthesize high-frequency details using perceptual losses~\cite{johnson2016perceptual} and adversarial discriminators.
 MS-ILLM \cite{muckley2023improving} improves realism through a local likelihood model, while EGIC \cite{korber2024egic} introduces semantic-aware feedback via segmentation-conditioned discriminators.
 Other methods enhance compression by integrating generative tokenizers: Mao et al. \cite{mao2024extreme} utilize VQGAN \cite{esser2021taming} for compression, Xue et al. \cite{xue2024unifying} unify token generation and entropy coding, and Jia et al. \cite{jia2024generative} propose GLC that improves token compression via transform coding.
 More recently, dual-branch codecs \cite{lu2024hybridflow, xue2025dlf} have been introduced to support more compact and flexible latent representations.
 While these methods highlight the strong feature learning capacity of VAE-based codecs, their reconstruction quality at extremely low bitrates remains limited by model capacity and training scale.